XanDDemoX/ESOPlayerPort/README.md

 /goto LocationName - attempts to travel to given location name via a player in your guild

-/goto PlayerName - attempts to travel to the player with the given account name in your group/friends list/ guild
+/goto PlayerName - attempts to travel to the player with the given account name in your group/friends list/guild roster

 /goto CharacterName - attempts to travel to the player with the given character name in your group.